 Even if you seek the help of a trained relationship specialist to guide you on your recovery journey — and it is advisable that you find someone — self-help books available on surviving infidelity can help to keep you afloat when confronted with the natural emotional turbulence will be present in the weeks and months ahead.

-In my many years of working with couples seeking to survive infidelity, I have developed a 7-Step Recovery Map that offers both partners an excellent chance at recovering from infidelity, fortifying their relationship, and going on to live as a family in health and happiness.
+In my many years of working with couples seeking to survive infidelity, I have developed a 7-Step Recovery Map that offers both partners an excellent chance at recovering from infidelity, fortifying their relationship, and going on to live as a family in happiness.

 My book, Surviving Infidelity: Making Amends, Restoring Trust, Finding Forgiveness, and Living Together Happily for the Rest of Your Lives, A Couple's Journey using the 7-Step Recovery Map is based on ground-breaking discoveries on how to heal from relationship betrayal.